Joeljensen28/RustNN/README.md

 - Gain an in-depth understanding of neural networks by building them from scratch

 - Showcase practical Rust coding skills and neural network knowledge

+__Disclaimer:__

+This project is inspired by [_Neural Networks from Scratch_](https://nnfs.io/) by Harrison Kinsley & Daniel Kukieła.
+The implementation is written in Rust and follows the concepts and structure from the book, but all code is original and adapted for Rust.